The Ellington, Leeds – Restaurant Review

-“All the little things all in place, all in harmony”
+“All the little things all in place”

 Mains.
 My companion’s duck could not have been better cooked (and duck is tricky, right?) but her smoked cassoulet beans (fairly easy, yes?) are clumsily overdone, too soft and too dry.
 My cod is perfect, succulent, gentle (takes genuine skill) but it rests on a watery risotto with under-plump rice (a schoolboy error in culinary terms) and the stock has run into and merged with a vibrant green puree before I’ve even had a mouthful.
 Confusion reigns.
 Yes, the big things are good, it’s just those pesky small things again (numbers 4 & 5).